-Analysis of Consolidated Statement of Financial Condition As of December 31, 2020 and December 31, 2019
+Analysis of Consolidated Statement of Financial Condition

 The Bank hit a P1.0 trillion mark in total assets, 7.7% higher compared to the P962.2 billion last year.

 Cash and other cash items dropped 5.1% to P16.0 billion due to the leveling-off of cash-in-vault from its 2019-end build-up.
 Due from BSP and due from other banks posted increases by P52.0 billion and P8.3 billion, respectively arising from the increases in year-end placements with the BSP and deposits with correspondent banks.
 Similarly, interbank loans receivable and securities purchased under resale agreements rose by 7.4% to P18.3 billion from higher overnight placements with the BSP.